Skip to Content

 To prepare the walls for paint, I used spackle to fill any holes in the walls.
 When the holes were filled, I sanded the area for a smooth finish.

-Using a rag and spray cleaner, I wiped down the walls to remove any dust and dirt to ensure the paint will adhere properly.
+Using a rag and spray cleaner, I wiped down the walls to remove any dust and dirt to ensure the paint adheres properly.

 We have a good amount of flat ceiling paint leftover in storage so I decided to use it for the walls.
 Normally I prefer an eggshell or satin finish on the walls for easier cleaning.